Wraparound with Intensive Services (WISe)

 When will WISe be available in my community?

-WISe is rolling out across Washington through June 2018; therefore it may not be available yet in your part of the state.
-Referrals for a WISe screen can be made at any time in counties that have implemented WISe.
+WISe is now available in every county in Washington State.
+Referrals for a WISe screen can be made at any time.
 To find out if WISe is available where you live and who to contact go to: www.dshs.wa.gov/dbhr/cbh-wise.shtml and click on the “WISe Referral Contact List by County” document.

-If WISe is not yet available in your part of the state, and you believe your child would benefit from mental health services, use the contact information found on this site: https://www.dshs.wa.gov/bha/division-behavioral-health-and-recovery/ mental-health-services-and-information to make a referral, or call the Recovery Helpline, toll free at 866-789-1511.
+If WISe is not yet available in your part of the state, and you believe your child would benefit from mental health services, use the contact information found on this site: https://www.hca.wa.gov/billers-providers-partners/behavioral-health-recovery/wraparound-intensive-services-wise to make a referral, or call the Recovery Helpline, toll free at 866-789-1511.

 What Happens Once I Make a Referral?